hetzneronline/community-content/tutorials/debian_base_configuration_docker-en.md

 ```
 adduser --disabled-password holu
 ```
-Since we want to deactivate the login with passwords, we do not need a password for our user and therefore deactivate it with the parameter `-d`.
+Since we want to deactivate the login with passwords, we do not need a password for our user and therefore deactivate it with the parameter `--disabled-password`.

 The newly created user 'holu' currently has no special permissions.
 However, since we want to use the user as a replacement for 'root', we will give holu [Sudo](https://www.sudo.ws/man/1.8.26/sudo.man.html) permissions, allowing this user to execute commands as root using Sudo.